officialaltafshaikh/officialaltafshaikh/README.md

 #### Hi there, I'm Altaf Shaikh 👋

-## I'm a Student of BSc Information Technology!!
+## I'm a Associate Software Engineer!!

 - 🌱 I’m Quick learner
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects

 ### Connect with me: